aditya-r123/Graph-Visualizer/README.md

 - **Save/Cancel**: Confirm changes or revert to original state

 ### Search Algorithms
-- **Select Target**: Click the target selection area to choose a vertex
+- **Select Target**: Right-click on a vertex to set it as the target for search algorithms
 - **Run BFS/DFS**: Click the respective buttons to start animated traversal
 - **Stop Search**: Interrupt ongoing searches at any time
 - **Calculate Distance**: Measure shortest path between two vertices